danecwalker/docmd/examples/simple/getting-started.md

 There are a few commands that can be used to generate the documentation:

-- `docmd build` - Build the documentation
+- `build` - Build the documentation
-- `docmd serve` - Serve the documentation locally
+- `serve` - Serve the documentation locally

 To build the documentation, run the following command: